microchip-pic-avr-examples/pic18f47q10-cnano-i2c-read-write-int-fs/readme.md

 <br><img src="images/properties.png" width="600">

-4. Program the project to the board: right click on the project and click *Make and Program Device*
+4. Program the project to the board: right click on the project and click *Make and Program Device*.

 Demo: